E. Lee Turner, Jr.

 In 1994, Lee entered into private practice with Hughes and Associates.
 In 1997, Lee became a partner with the firm of Hughes and Turner and focused his practice primarily on criminal defense and law enforcement employment related issues.
 During his time in private practice, Lee has represented thousands of clients from all walks of life with charges ranging from traffic infractions to serious felonies.

 In 2001, Lee opened his own criminal defense firm as a solo practicioner.
 For over ten years, Lee has handled each and every client that has sought his representation.
 Lee's daily appearances at the Wake County Court House have given him extensive insight and knowledge of the court system and the individuals that work within it.

-Lee is married and has two daughters.
-They live in Zebulon area where his family breeds, raises, and shows American Quarter Horses nationally.
-He has a farm with numerous quarter horses, miniature horses, dogs, and cats.
-Lee is a member and Administrative Deacon of Zebulon Baptist Church and an avid fan of North Carolina State Wolfpack and the Boston Red Sox.
+Lee is married (Celeste), has two daughters (Chelsea and Olivia) and a grandson, Rhett.
+They live in the Zebulon area where his family runs the Barristers' Barnyard.
+The farm has numerous animals - horses, miniature horse, cows, pigs, goats, sheep, alpaca, etc. Lee is a member and ordained Deacon of Zebulon Baptist Church and an avid fan of North Carolina State Wolfpack and the Boston Red Sox.